 The Code of Ethics lays down the Group's fundamental principles and rules of conduct.
 Based on Identity, Mission and Values, they constitute a solid point of reference for the sustainable success of the Group through the creation of shared value in the long term.

-Further guidance is provided by the various Policies adopted and periodically updated, particularly the Sustainability Policies
+Further guidance is provided by the various Policies adopted and periodically undated particularly the periodically updated, particularly the Sustainability Policies